VIA-Research/Intel-Gaudi-AI-benchmarks/end-to-end-workloads/DLRM/README.md

-# DLRM DCN Benchmark on Habana Gaudi
+# DLRM DCN Benchmark on Intel Gaudi

-This repository provides an end-to-end pipeline for benchmarking Deep Learning Recommendation Models (DLRM) with Deep & Cross Networks (DCN) on Habana Gaudi processors.
+This repository provides an end-to-end pipeline for benchmarking Deep Learning Recommendation Models (DLRM) with Deep & Cross Networks (DCN) on Intel Gaudi processors.
 It includes synthetic data generation, PyTorch-based model implementation with embeddingbag, and benchmarking scripts for evaluating throughput across different batch sizes and embedding dimensions.

 ## Project Structure